Master of Teaching - English

 Prospective students must complete the online application for admission and submit supporting materials, including official transcripts and test scores by April 1.
 Admissions are rolling, and decisions will be returned approximately 6 weeks after the application is submitted.
 Prospective students are encouraged to submit their applications by February 1.
 Applications reviewed after February 1 will be considered on a space-available basis.

-**Exciting announcement: All application fees have been waived for PGMT students applying to start in Summer 2020.**
+**All application fees have been waived for PGMT students applying to start in Summer 2020 and 2021.**

 Students can apply early through Curry's undergraduate application.
 Students admitted to the program will be guaranteed admission to the PGMT program as long as they meet all program prerequisites outlined in the PGMT Admissions Requirements above.
 These include: